 Google employees who run the program.

-A open source coding project to be worked on by a student as an individual.
-Once a student’s proposal is accepted it then becomes known as a project for the remainder of the program.
+An open source coding project to be worked on by a GSoC contributor as an individual.
+Once a GSoC contributor’s proposal is accepted it then becomes known as a project for the remainder of the program.

-The written document a student submits describing the project they would like to work on for the summer with a particular organization.
+The written document a GSoC contributor submits describing the project they would like to work on during the program with a particular organization.
 Most organizations have templates or specific items they want included on the proposal.

 A larger project/mentor organization that includes some smaller, related open source projects as part of their community.
 Examples of an umbrella organization include the Apache Foundation and Python Software Foundation.